proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 {% endhighlight %}
 But this doesn't quite work.
 The point of the intermediate type is to create a representation of `Barcode` which is `Codable`, but the type of `upc` is `(Int, Int, Int, Int)` which is a tuple and tuples are not `Codable`.

-One workaround for this is to represent the tuple as an `Array<Int>` since collections of `Codable` types are themselves `Codable` ([tuples are not collections](https://stackoverflow.com/questions/34847699/why-isnt-a-swift-tuple-considered-a-collection-type#34848318), nor should they be), but I'm going to create another, separate intermediate type for `(Int, Int, Int, Int)`: a struct with four `Int` properties to represent each `Int` of the `upc` value, and *then* we'll be back in business.
+One workaround for this is to represent the tuple as an `Array<Int>` since collections of `Codable` types are themselves `Codable` ([tuples are not collections](https://stackoverflow.com/questions/34847699/why-isnt-a-swift-tuple-considered-a-collection-type#34848318), nor should they be), but I'm going to create another, separate intermediate type to represent `(Int, Int, Int, Int)`: a struct with four `Int` properties to represent each `Int` of the `upc` value, and *then* we'll be back in business.
 {% highlight swift %}
 extension Barcode {
     fileprivate struct Coding: Codable {